 For a toilet in a fixed dwelling that needs to service more than two people full time, the Separett provides a number of advantages.
 No monitoring and emptying pee containers, no special instructions for guests beyond watching where they aim, and no adding extra composting material.
 The main Separett model costs significantly more than the other brands.
-Since the feces are not covered by any composting medium, it absolutely requires installing forced ventilation to the outside, as well as running the urine tube to some external pit or separate tank.
+Since the feces are not covered by any composting medium, it requires installing forced ventilation to the outside, as well as running the urine tube to some external pit or separate tank unless the new “Tiny” model is used which has a removable urine collection vessel.
 The ventilation dries down the poop volume, which, together with the absence of added medium, makes for fairly long times between changing out the poop bucket.
 The Separett looks classy, much like a regular toilet.

 However, the Separett may be overkill for just two people on a limited budget.
 This leaves the three toilets which were originally designed as “heads” for use on boats (Air Head, Nature’s Head, and C-Head).
 In general, users report very high satisfaction with all of them, so it is hard to choose among them.
 As noted above, the Air Head and Nature’s Head are extremely similar, and are perfectly good products with enthusiastic users.